MarcoC007/E-commerce-app/README.md

 # E-commerce-app

 ## Info
 In this app the user will be able to get, add, update and delete the categories and tags of the products.
-You

 * It was developed with: